Tell Me About Your Silver Work

 I started out using a butane torch for firing the clay and once I realized I would like to continue exploring this new artform I purchased a kiln that is designed for firing PMC and lampwork glass.
 I am able to control the firing process based on the items being fired.

-So far, I have focused on making focal pendants to add to a beaded rope and for earrings.
+So far, I have focused on making focal pendants to add to a beaded rope and for earrings, or to see for the buyer to add their own chain or rope.
 My next project will be working with Lampwork glass and incorporating it into a silver pendant.
 Lampwork glass can withstand the high firing temperatures which most gemstones cannot.
 I have also used cubic zirconia and man-made stones to incorporate into my pieces, as they can withstand the heat of the kiln.

 This is a work in progress … so stay tuned.